gagolews/stringi/docs/_sources/weave/collation.md.txt

 stri_sort(x, numeric=TRUE)
 ##  [1] "a1"   "a1"   "a2"   "a2"   "a2"   "a9"   "a10"  "a11"  "a99"  "a100"
 ```

+However, the limitation is that only natural (nonnegative, integer)
+numbers will be dealt with correctly.

 Here is an example of sorting a data frame with respect to two criteria: